CRC TRR 228 Future Rural Africa

 If you have suggestions for a measure to raise awareness, please contact the Board for Gender Equality and Diversity: crc228-genderboard@uni-koeln.de.

-Please note that there is a limit of 600 Euros per CRC-member per year for childcare related expenses (such as childcare during events and business trips, the Back-Up-Service and travel cost subsidies for children and accompanying persons).
+In general, please note that there is a limit of 600 Euros per CRC-member per year for childcare related expenses.
 This limit cannot be exceeded, even if several offers are used.

-The Board for Gender Equality and Diversity funded two “kid’s boxes” for the CRC, which are mobile parent-child rooms for the workplace.
+Besides, the Board for Gender Equality and Diversity funded two “kid’s boxes” for the CRC, which are mobile parent-child rooms for the workplace.
+They are located at the GSSC in Cologne, and at the Geozentrum in Bonn.
+Please contact us if you want to use one of the boxes.

 Furthermore, members of the CRC who have special care responsibilities can apply for a student assistant to assist with their academic tasks using this form.